Short C-23 Sherpa: U.S. Army

 During Iraq War (2003–2011), the C-23 served the Army's intra-theater needs of cargo and personnel transport.
 It provided an economic alternative for transporting some 20 people or three pallets of cargo when speed was not critical.

 As part of the U.S. Army's Constant Hawk intelligence gathering program, five Short 360s were modified for use in Iraq and flew in theater between 2006 and 2011.
 A further two modified aircraft collided in mid-air before delivery to Iraq.
 The Constant Hawk aircraft were not given a military designation.

 On 13 June 2007, the Alenia C-27J was selected to replace the C-23 in U.S. Army service.
-A total of 43 C-23s were in service with the U.S. Army as of November 2008 (all US C-27 aircraft were transferred to the US Coast Guard in 2012 due to budget shortfalls).
+A total of 43 C-23s were in service with the U.S. Army as of November 2008 (all US C-27 aircraft at that time were transferred to the US Coast Guard in 2012 due to budget shortfalls).
 The C-23 Sherpa was retired from the Army National Guard in January 2014.
 As part of the National Defense Authorization Act for Fiscal Year 2014, 8 C-23s may be transferred to the State of Alaska to operate from short rural runways for search-and-rescue and medium-lift missions.

-In December 2014, it was announced that US would supply eight aircraft to Estonia, Djibouti, and Philippines.

-Civilian and Army National Guard service
+U.S. Army National Guard

-Several surplus aircraft were sold to United States operators, who used them to transport equipment and crews to remote work sites.
-Others were used by Army National Guard units in the various states.
+While the US Army does not operate many fixed wing aircraft besides the Sherpa (due to Key West Agreement), they lost a C-23B in 2001 in Georgia, USA, and 21 died.
+This was the worst peacetime aviation disaster of the U.S. National Guard.

 On 3 March 2001, a C-23B Sherpa belonging to the 171st Aviation Regiment of the Florida Army National Guard was carrying 18 construction workers of the Virginia Air National Guard from Hurlburt Field, Florida to Naval Air Station Oceana, Virginia.
 The pilot left the flight deck to use the aft bathroom.
 His weight in the tailcone shifted the center of gravity sufficiently that the airplane became unstable when a patch of severe turbulence was encountered.
 The violent g-force shifts then encountered rendered the crew unconscious and caused the breakup of the aircraft in flight near Unadilla, Georgia, killing the 21 persons on board.
 Later calculations determined that the aircraft had been loaded outside its operating envelope at the start of the flight.

+The C-23 was retired from Army National Guard service in 2014, having served with distinction in such missions as disaster relief and transport, earning the distinction of being a "workhorse" aircraft.

+Civilian and governmental use

+Several surplus aircraft were sold to United States operators, who used them to transport equipment and crews to remote work sites.

+In 2014 the Army transferred more than dozen C-23 to the U.S. Forestry Service.

+NASA operates one C-23 for atmospheric research from Wallops Flight Facility.